lenra-io/dofigen/README.md

 ### Image descriptor

-The image descriptor struture has been created to be simpler than the Dockerfile one.
+The image descriptor structure has been created to be simplier than the Dockerfile's one.

 ### Image